Tigers & Twitchers: India’s Corbett Tiger Reserve

 Higher, in Ranikhet near the borders of Tibet and Nepal, where Mandip and Anita have a chalet they call Edelweiss, Bali turns to Switzerland, A Switzerland with cuisine: curries, chutnies, hot chillies and cool cucumber.

 Alas, while the bird watchers – friends from Sri Lanka – twitched their Drongos, Bee-eaters and checked off their LBJs to great satisfaction, I did not see a single tiger.
-In four trips into the jungles of Nepal and India, I have yet to see a cat of any kind or hear a rumbling purr.
+In five trips into the jungles of Nepal and India, I have yet to see a cat of any kind or hear a rumbling purr.
 But I know they are there.* And I will return as I love these jungles and their wild beauty, the sounds of their silence and the knowledge that something is probably out there…watching.

 Back at home, an email announcing that that the son of one of our group was watching video of the trip and spotted a tiger.
 Dad had missed it in his tiny viewfinder.